ioannarr/IoannaRivas/README.md

 - Data manipulation excercises using Python.
 - Creating a Portfolio Site.
-- Making this beautiful CV responsive layout.
+- Learning some more SQL
 - Learning R and data Visualization Tools

 ...stay tuned.